What is an internship?

 Will I get paid?

-Internships and summer jobs are governed in the UK by National Minimum Wage law, which means that if you are carrying out activities that class you as a “worker” by the employer, then you should be paid.
+Internships and summer jobs are governed in the UK by National Living Wage law, which means that if you are carrying out activities that class you as a “worker” by the employer, then you should be paid.
 Full details of Employment Rights and Pay for Interns are published by the government.

 Finding internships